cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 * [Protobuf](../2-main-concepts/protobuf.md)
 * [BaseApp](../2-main-concepts/base-app.md)

-In this section:

-* Install Ignite CLI
-* Scaffold a blockchain
-* Use the CLI
-* Start the Ignite UI server
-* Send your first message

 You can follow a hands-on exercise for Ignite CLI in the sections that follow this introduction.

 </HighlightBox>